 Link to a website giving information about new apps (e.g. Instagram, Snapchat), who should be using them, and how to set the privacy settings correctly: www.net-aware.org.uk

 Videos about life online: A funny video about how strange our online lives are: vimeo.com/88465048

-Whilst no search engine is ever a 100% safe, Google offers a safer search option for children to search the Internet.
-Click here to read more, below are links to “safer” search engines:
+Whilst no search engine is ever a 100% safe, Google offers a safer search option for children to search the Internet, below are links to “safer” search engines:

-When children are accessing games via Xbox LIVE, privacy settings should be set up.
-To read more, click here.
+When children are accessing games via Xbox LIVE, ensure that the correct privacy settings are in place.

 Websites for more information